Louis Delgrès: Revolution

-The French army, led by Richepanse, drove Delgrès into Fort Saint Charles, which was held by formerly enslaved Guadeloupians.
+The French army, led by Richepanse, drove Delgrès into Fort Saint Charles, which was held by formerly enslaved Guadeloupeans.
 After realizing that he could not prevail and refusing to surrender, Delgrès was left with roughly 1000 men and some women.

-At the Battle of Matouba on 28 May 1802, Delgrès and his followers ignited their gunpowder stores, committing suicide in the process, in an attempt to kill as many of the French troops as possible.
+At the Battle of Matouba on 28 May 1802, Delgrès and some of his followers ignited their gunpowder stores, committing suicide in the process, in an attempt to kill as many of the French troops as possible.
+One of his followers was the pregnant heroine Solitude, who was captured by the French and executed after the birth of her child.
+In the fictional account of her life by André Schwarz-Bart, her last words were "live free or die", which became the mantra of the resistance movement, and today in poems, songs, libraries, historical markers, museums and statues, symbolizes the spirit of the country.

 Legacy and honours

 In April 1998, Delgrès was officially admitted to the French Panthéon, although the actual location of his remains is unknown.
 Delgrès' memorial is opposite that of Toussaint Louverture, leader of the Haitian Revolution, the location of whose remains is also a mystery.